Latest Panthers News September 2025

 - ILB Claudin Cherelus

-- ILB Bam Martin-Scott
+- LB Bam Martin-Scott

 Carolina's linebacker group will see a mix of returning players and new players, leading to a potential upgrade to the Panthers' defense.